Updated November 27, 2025: Feb 3/26

 Good me, anger to solve it, because I love the fantasy I can shake you up into approving of my point of view that you should want to see me again.

-Poor me, I’m loony to think I can control you or that if I could it would be enough to satisfy me.
+Poor me, I’m loony to think I can control you, or that, if I could, it would be enough to satisfy me.

 Step 2